 | || |

 During Rice's tenure with Webster, he became interested in Fire Suppression and Emergency Medical Services.
 He joined the Webster Fire Department as a Volunteer and achieved the rank of Lieutenant serving in the Search and Rescue Division.
 With Clear Lake Hospital being a new facility in Webster, Lieutenant Rice was afforded an opportunity to attend the first Emergency Medical Technician class.
 He continued to work full time with the Police Department and moonlighted as a Fire Fighter and EMT on the side.
-Lieutanant Rice remained with the City of Webster until 1973 when he accepted an offer to come to work for La Porte.
+Lt.
+Rice remained with the City of Webster until 1973 when he accepted an offer to come to work for La Porte.

-Lieutanant Rice's hobbies surround guns and motorcycles.
-He enjoys an affiliation with the Texas State Rifle Association, National Rifle Association, Blue Knights (Chapter VII) Law Enforcement Motorcycle Club, Texas Masons (Cedar Bayou Lodge # 321) and the La Porte Lion’s Club.
+Lt.
+Rice's hobbies involve guns and motorcycles.
+He enjoys an affiliation with the Texas State Rifle Association, National Rifle Association, Blue Knights (Chapter VII) Law Enforcement Motorcycle Club, Texas Masons (Cedar Bayou Lodge # 321).
 He donates his off duty time to fund raising events and admits they are his passion.
-The annual “Ride For Kids” - benefiting children with brain tumors, The “Texas Honor Ride” - benefiting our wounded soldiers recovering from their injuries at Brooke Army Medical Center (BAMC) in San Antonio and The “Wounded Warriors Weekend” - providing a weekend of fishing and fun for our wounded warriors from numerous military hospitals around the country, are only a few of the fundraisers to which Lt.
+The annual “Ride For Kids” - benefiting children with brain tumors, The “Texas Honor Ride” - benefiting our wounded soldiers recovering from their injuries at Brooke Army Medical Center (BAMC) in San Antonio and “Warriors Weekend” - providing a weekend of fishing and fun for our wounded warriors from numerous military hospitals around the country, are only a few of the fundraisers to which Lt.
 Rice is proud to annually contribute both his time and financial support.